 Therefore, proper identification can mean the difference between attempting to treat the infestation yourself and calling a professional pest control service, which is arguably the safest approach to dealing with the Brown Recluse.
 Once you verify that you are indeed dealing with the Brown Recluse, you can decide how to get rid of the Brown Recluse spider infestation.

 Now that you’ve determined you have an infestation, it’s time to choose how to get rid of the Brown Recluse spiders in your home.
-One approach you can take is to use chemicals, also referred to as pesticides or insecticides to remove the infestation.
+One approach you can take is to use chemicals, also referred to as pesticides or insecticides to get rid of spider infestation.
 This includes chemical sprays, foggers and dust agents (dusters) that can be purchased online or at a hardware store.

 Exercise extreme caution; insecticides can sometimes be harmful to pets and small children.
 Read all the directions carefully and plan ahead.
 You may need to vacate your home for a given amount of time immediately following the application of a chemical insecticide or fogger to avoid being exposed to a potentially toxic situation.